 The history of the S series

-But how did the South Korean giant become so influential in the mobile phone market?
-Lest we forget, less than a decade ago Samsung was spraying out demi-smartphones that were met with shrugs and derision in equal measure.
+But how did the South Korean giant become so influential and popular?
+Less than a decade ago Samsung sprayed out demi-smartphones met with shrugs and derision in equal measure.

 Then a little something called Android emerged.
 Samsung decided enough was enough, and took the plunge, becoming a fish in Google's pond.
-Yes, there have been Tizen-based experiments since, but it’s this core that helped spur Samsung's smartphone growth.
+Yes, there have been Tizen-based experiments since, but it is this core that helped spur Samsung's smartphone growth.